sammiee5311/sammiee5311.github.com/_posts/2020-10-01-[Raspi]Self-Driving.md

 ### Fifth try

 I watched one of the videos that is about self-driving.
-One of youtube put white paper on tape so the difference between floor and the tape will be more clearly seen. <br>
+One of youtubers(murtaza workshop) put white paper on tape so the difference between floor and the tape will be more clearly seen. <br>

 I've got approximately 70% of accuracy but still it needs to be more higher accuracy in order to not move out of the lines. <br>